National Defense Medical University

-National Defense Medical University (NDMU; 國防醫學大學 (Kok-hông I-ha̍k Tāi-ha̍k, Guófáng Yīxué Dàxué)), formerly National Defense Medical Center (NDMC; 國防醫學院 (Kok-hông I-ha̍k-īⁿ, Guófáng Yīxuéyuàn)), is a military medical school in Taipei, Taiwan, affiliated with the Republic of China Armed Forces.
+National Defense Medical University (NDMU), formerly National Defense Medical Center, is a medical school in Taipei, Taiwan, affiliated with the Republic of China Armed Forces.
 It is responsible for the training of military doctors, nurses and other medical personnel.

 History

 The former institute of the National Defense Medical Center, established by Yuan Shikai in Tianjin, China in 1902, was recognized as the first military school in Chinese history.
 This center was the amalgamation of the Army Medical College, the Wartime Health Personnel Training Center and its 13 branches in Shanghai, China on June 1, 1947, and later, in 1949, moved to Taipei, Taiwan.

 In 1964, a residence for nurses' and students' was constructed on the Taipei campus.
 The Federation of Business and Professional Women's Clubs had raised more than $100,000 for the project, and the building was named for Minnie Lee Maffett.
 While travelling back from dedication ceremonies for the new facility, Maffett fell ill and died in Honolulu, Hawaii on May 26, 1964.

-Following the annexation of the Tri-Service General Hospital, a total integration of basic and clinic department was achieved in 1983.
+Following the annexation of the Tri-Service General Hospital, a total integration of basic and clinical department was achieved in 1983.
 In October, 1999, the school moved to the Neihu District of Taipei; in the next year, the Tri-Service General Hospital, the affiliated hospital, also moved to Neihu, where they were renamed collectively as the National Defense Medical Center.